lukasaron/terraform-provider-stripe/docs/resources/stripe_price.md

 * `billing_scheme` - String.
 Describes how to compute the price per period.
 * `lookup_key` - String.
 A lookup key used to retrieve prices dynamically from a static string.
 * `transfer_lookup_key` - Bool. `true` when lookup key was transferred.
-* `tax_behaviour` - String.
+* `tax_behavior` - String.
 Specifies whether the price is considered inclusive of taxes or exclusive of taxes.
 * `transform_quantity` - List(Resource).
 Apply a transformation to the reported usage or set quantity before computing the billed price.
 * `type` - String.
 One of `one_time` or `recurring` depending on whether the price is for a one-time purchase or a